scipy-lectures/scientific-python-lectures/intro/intro.rst

   have they been trained so.
 They need to be able to draw a curve, smooth a signal, do a Fourier transform in a few minutes.

-* **Easy communication** To keep code alive within a lab or a company: the code should be as readable as a book by collaborators, students, or maybe customers.
-Python syntax is simple, avoiding strange symbols or lengthy routine specifications that would divert the reader from the mathematical or scientific understanding of the code.
+* **Easy communication** To keep code alive within a lab or a company it should be as readable as a book by collaborators, students, or maybe customers.
+Python syntax is simple, avoiding strange symbols or lengthy routine specifications that would divert the reader from mathematical or scientific understanding of the code.

 * **Efficient code** Python numerical modules are computationally